Puffball: Edibility and identification

-The giant puffball, Calvatia gigantea (earlier classified as Lycoperdon giganteum), reaches 1 ft or more in diameter, and is difficult to mistake for any other fungus.
+The giant puffball, Calvatia gigantea, reaches 1 ft or more in diameter, and is difficult to mistake for any other fungus.
 It has been estimated that, when mature, a large specimen of this fungus will produce around 7 × 10^{12} spores, which is more than any other known organism.

-Not all true puffball mushrooms are without stalks.
-Some may also be stalked, such as the Podaxis pistillaris, which is also called the "false shaggy mane".
+Some puffball mushrooms may also be stalked, such as those found in the genus Tulostoma.
 There are also a number of false puffballs that look similar to the true ones.